 - Drainage System Upgrading Drainage system upgrading projects involve major improvements to reduce flooding caused by melting snow and large summer rainstorms.
 The upgrading of drainage systems is in accordance with the priority identified in Drainage Area Studies.
 The 2006 to 2010 Capital Program includes approximately \$10 million in projects identified in the Drainage Area Studies.
 The total estimated work exceeds \$90 million.
 At current levels of funding completion of all remaining projects will take up to 50 years.
-Projects in the current capital program include: - Glencairn Upgrade Projects \$105,000 is allocated in 2006 to complete the pre-design for both the Stewart Russell Park detention site and the Victoria Avenue southwest quadrant detection site.
-At that time, the construction schedule for the two projects will be determined.
-Additional funding of \$220,000 in 2007 provides for detailed design and \$1.8 million in 2008 for construction of the first project.
-The second project requires funding of \$225,000 in 2008 for detailed design and \$1.6 million in 2009 for construction. - Dieppe Upgrade Projects This two year project, which was started in 2005, consists of the construction of a pumping station to pump water from the drainage system into Wascana Creek, and the construction of a new drainage water detention facility in the park adjacent to the drainage pumping station.
-This station also incorporates a wastewater lift station and shared standby power.
-In 2006, \$1.75 million is allocated for construction of storm relief sewers, upgrading the Wascana Creek Dyke and constructing the Courtney Street ditch from Dewdney Avenue to Wascana Creek. - CPR Annex Upgrade Project There is \$30,000 in 2007 to complete the pre-design, \$110,000 in 2008 for the final design and tender, and \$750,000 in 2009 for construction of the dyke upgrade and storm retention project.
+Projects in the current capital program include: - Glencairn Upgrade Projects Funding of \$220,000 in 2007 provides for detailed design and \$1,800,000 in 2008 for construction of the Stewart Russell Park detention site.
+The Victoria Avenue southwest quadrant detention site requires funding of \$225,000 in 2008 for detailed design and \$1,600,000 in 2009 for construction. - Catch Basin Installations \$50,000 is provided in 2007 and \$200,000 in each year from 2008 to 2011.

-- Albert Park Area Upgrade Project In 2008, \$50,000 is allocated to complete the pre-design and \$150,000 in 2009 for the detailed design and tendering of the \$1.3 million drainage system upgrade in 2010. - Catch Basin Installations \$50,000 is provided in each year of the five-year capital program.
 The funding provides for the installation of catch basins at various locations on streets and in easements where severe ponding is a problem.
 Based on past construction, the average cost per location is \$8,000.
 There are a number of locations on record where catch basins are required.
-Increasing the catch basin inventory will result in increased catch basin cleaning costs. - Drainage Pumping Station Upgrading \$1,200,000 is provided in 2007 for upgrading and renewal of a lift station at the Ring Road and North Storm Channel. - Drainage Infrastructure Renewal \$9.3 million is provided in the five-year capital program.
+Increasing the catch basin inventory will result in increased catch basin cleaning costs. - Drainage Pumping Station Upgrading \$2,400,000 is provided in 2007 for upgrading and renewal of a lift station at the Ring Road and North Storm Channel. \$400,000 is provided from 2008 to 2011 for electrical and mechanical upgrades at various pumping stations. - Drainage Infrastructure Renewal \$10,950,000 is provided in the five-year capital program.
 This program will replace substandard drainage system lines either in conjunction with scheduled reconstruction work or at chronic problem locations.
 Drainage lines are surveyed by camera and the condition rated so that a program can be developed according to the priorities in each year.
 The general capital and utility capital budgets fund the renewal of their respective infrastructure components.
 This program results in a reduction in the number of drainage system emergency repairs that must be completed each year.
-Funding of \$850,000 per year is projected from the Municipal Rural Infrastructure Program. - Dredging and Lake Shoreline Maintenance \$100,000 is provided in 2007 for dredging and shoreline improvements at the Lakeridge storm water detention lake.
-Dredging of storm channels, small creeks and retention lakes is undertaken to remove sediment, restore hydraulic capacity and improve storm water quality. - Future Drainage Project Land Purchase In 2006, \$500,000 is allocated to acquire the necessary land area to construct a future drainage control project.
-The project is anticipated to be constructed in the 2011 2015 capital plan. - Wascana Creek Improvements This is a program to enhance and upgrade flood protection for those areas of the city where buildings encroach upon the Wascana Creek plain and are protected by dykes.
-The program also provides for creek dredging of sediment accumulation.
-An annual dyke survey report and minor maintenance will be required. \$350,000 is provided in 2006 for dyke upgrade and creek dredging in the Dieppe area upgrading.
+Funding of \$850,000 per year is projected from the Municipal Rural Infrastructure Program.

+Dredging and Lake Shoreline Maintenance - \$100,000 is provided in 2007 for dredging and shoreline improvements at the Lakeridge storm water detention lake.
+Dredging of storm channels, small creeks and retention lakes is undertaken to remove sediment, restore hydraulic capacity and improve storm water quality.